 That's where Studio Two They don't use it now, though. |

-It seems that in the early version that road led to some place other than Studio Two.
+It seems that in the early version that road led somewhere other than Studio Two..

 Phoenix: